Investigating the Magnetic Field outside small Accelerator Magnet Analogs via Experiment, Simulation, and Theory: Calculations via Simulation

-The utility of the Magpylib package goes beyond visualizations.
-The Magpylib package can be used to calculate the magnetic field at any point in space, thus if we use the simulation to determine the magnetic field along the positive $x$-axis in each of the configurations in Fig.\ \ref{fig: field contours}, we can reproduce our experimental setup virtually.
+In addition to visualization of the magnetic field, the Magpylib package can also be used to \textbf{calculate} the magnetic field at any point in space.
+If we use the simulation to determine the magnetic field along the positive $x$-axis in each of the configurations in Fig.\ \ref{fig: field contours}, we can reproduce our experimental setup \textit{in silico}.
 We can then compare our simulated results to the expected results from Eq.\ \ref{eq:generalfield} using Table \ref{tab:prefactors}.
 Our simulated results are compared to the theoretical predictions in Fig.\ \ref{fig:all_sim}(a), where we see excellent agreement between simulation and theory.
-All the magnets in the simulation and theoretical fits in Fig.\ \ref{fig:all_sim} have the same dipole moment of $m = \SI{1.12}{\ampere \meter^2}$.
-These results corroborate our analytical predictions and indicate that non-interacting permanent magnets do indeed create the expected multipole fields.
+All the magnets in the simulation and theoretical fits in Fig.\ \ref{fig:all_sim} have the same dipole moment of $m = \SI{1.12}{\ampere \meter^2}$ (in contrast with our experimental results, where the dipole moment $m$ varied by up to 25\%).
+The results in Fig.\ \ref{fig:all_sim} corroborate our analytical predictions and indicate that non-interacting permanent magnets do indeed create the expected multipole fields.

 We can extract still more information from the simulation.
 We verified the behavior far from the center of the multipole magnet configuration, but we can also examine the magnetic field in regions we cannot access experimentally.
 We can examine the field closer than $\sim$ \SI{5}{cm}, where the assumption that $r \gg a$ begins to break down.
 This simulation also allows the user to look \textit{inside} the magnet configurations, shown in Fig.\ \ref{fig:all_sim}(b).
-In this figure, we can see the linear behavior of the field inside the quadrupole configurations and the quadratic behavior inside the sextupole configurations.
+In this figure, we can see linear behavior of the field inside the quadrupole configurations and quadratic behavior inside the sextupole configuration.
 This linear and quadratic behavior (slopes of $+1$ and $+2$) is utilized for bending and focusing the particle beam in accelerator physics.\cite{niceaccelerator, CERN_JAIcourse} The octupole, with cubic behavior (slope of $+3$), is not commonly used in accelerators.